Skip to the content

 Probably the most famous free language learning app Duolingo makes language learning fun, with daily five-minute lessons.

 It also notoriously calls you out for not keeping up with your course.
-The app’s owl mascot isn’t as evil as the exaggerated and hilarious meme about him would suggest but it is pretty cool that a free app can essentially replace a conscientious teacher or tutor when it comes to making sure you’re sticking to your French learning goals.
+Duo, the app’s owl mascot isn’t as evil as the exaggerated and hilarious meme about him would suggest but it is pretty cool that a free app can essentially replace a conscientious teacher or tutor when it comes to making sure you’re sticking to your French learning goals.

 Still, Duolingo isn’t about following the rules.
 In fact, the app is also known for its frequently funny or strange practice sentences.
 These will definitely help you remember vocabulary and grammar.